CarterFaceySmith/CarterTerminal/README.md

 #### 4. Configure Starship
 - Create a directory in your home folder named ".config"
-- WIthin it, copy and paste the .toml file in this repo
+- WIthin it, copy and paste the .toml file in this repo, I don't really give a fuck how you do this

 #### 5. Let's Think Creatively
 - Open up your PowerShell however you like